ChiWang/DmpSW/README.md

 ##  Development guide

+    It could be helpful if you understand the naming convention firstly at --> http://dpnc.unige.ch/dampe/dokuwiki/doku.php?id=dampesoftware:namingconvention

+    There are 4 key points to do use DMPSW.

+    0)  checkout(or update) whole trunk
+    1)  source thisdmpsw.sh                             // if "echo $DMPSWWORK" print $HOME/DMPSWWORK, then do not need to source this file
+        //  you can add "source /where/is/trunk/thisdmpsw.sh" in $HOME/.bashrc(or .zshrc) instead of source it every time.
+    2)  cd into the package you are developing.         // developing a certain package
+    3)  compile->running->debug->compile...             // development circle
+        *   compile:   "scons"                          // execute "scons" at the current directory (there is a file named SConstruct under this package)
+        *   execute the command created                 // just type the command name

+    In cause you get any error, please send a group email.

+    If you want to understand the DMPSW more clearly, please read sub-sections below.

 ### Software structure of development

-*   each module is a top-1 directory.
-Some modules (like RawDataConversion) depend on other modules, more details in their Readme.md
+*   each package is a top-1 directory.
+Some packages (like RawDataConversion) depend on other packages, more details in their Readme.md
 *   some top-1 directories (like Calibration) has top-2 direcotry if necessary.

 ### Structure of installation (after installation)